huffpostdata/pollster-models/README.md

 This doesn't use auth.
 Obviously, it won't work over the Internet: it'll only work on our VPN.
 (That's why we're not panicking about _not_ using HTTPS.)

+The `fast` argument means we shouldn't do a full MVMC run: we'll use a far lower M to save time.
+The alternative and default, `slow`, will be slower and more stable.

 # Code structure